laminas/technical-steering-committee/meetings/minutes/2020-05-04-TSC-Minutes.md

 - https://discourse.laminas.dev/t/rfc-laminas-cache-satellite-packages/1543

-He wants to know primarily:
+He wanted to know primarily:

 - Is the approach valid?
 - How long should we wait for community feedback?
+(Currently, it has been up for 2 weeks.)

-Marco wondered if a BC-compliant split would be possible, but we quickly realized that if the goal of the satellite packages is partially to allow providing platform requirements in the packages, this would break BC immediately for just about everyone.
+Marco wondered if a BC-compliant split would be possible, as he and Matthew noted that if the goal of the satellite packages is partially to allow providing platform requirements in the packages, this would break BC immediately for just about everyone.
 Eventually, Max clarified that the approach would be as
 follows:

-- Initial satellite package versions WOULD NOT introduce platform requirements, and would use the existing namespaces from laminas-cache (to prevent users from needing to make any code changes).
+- Initial satellite package versions WOULD NOT introduce platform requirements (so they could be used as requirements of the laminas-cache package immediately), and would use the existing namespaces from laminas-cache (to prevent users from needing to make any code changes).
-- Initial version of each satellite package would require a new minor version of the laminas-cache version itself in order to obtain dependencies.
+- Initial version of each satellite package would require a new minor version of the laminas-cache package itself in order to obtain dependencies.
+Each would also mark itself as a laminas/laminas-cache-storage-implementation provider.
-- The new minor version of the laminas-cache package would remove code now in the satellites, and require each of the satellite packages.
-This allows it to retain backwards compatibility.
+- The new minor version of the laminas-cache package would remove code now in the satellites, and require each of the satellite packages as dependencies.
+  _This is what allows it to retain backwards compatibility, while providing forwards compatibility._ Users could immediately start explicitly requiring the satellite package providing the storage adapter they use in order to prepare for the next major version.
-- A new major version of laminas-cache would require a laminas/laminas-cache-storage-implementation virtual package, and remove dependencies on any of the satellite packages providing storage capabilities.
+- A new major version of laminas-cache would require a laminas/laminas-cache-storage-implementation package, and remove all dependencies on satellite packages.
 - A new major version of each satellite would introduce platform requirements.

 Aleksei argued that the satellite packages should have their own namespaces, as